tingerrr/anti-matter/src/lib.typ

 /// Mark the end of a part of your document, place this on the last page of your current part.
 This
 /// must be put into the document exactly twice.
 ///
-/// - label (label): a label to use for the fence
+/// - label (label): the label to use for the fences
 /// -> content
 #let fence(label: <anti-matter:fence>) = [#metadata("anti-matter-fence") #label]